CPScript/CPScript/README.md

 </div>

 ---
 When nobody wakes you up in the morning, and when nobody waits for you at night.
 And when you can do whatever you want.
 What is it?
 Freedom, or loneliness?
+Am i lonely?

+You' know.
+People say that love is about finding the right person, when in reality love is about becoming the right person.
+Dont look for the person you want to spend your life with, become the person you want to spend your life with.

 ---
 <div align="left">